tfly0072/blog/blog/2018-06/cd-pipeline-deepdive-for-od-and-vsts.md

 ![Placeholder for a visio diagram or some such](pipelines-for-od-and-vsts/blogimage-cd-plan-placeholder.png)

-I don't claim credit for this simple plan - it is 'github flow' and again, it is probably good enough for my simple project.
+I don't claim credit for this simple plan - it is just good old 'github flow' and  is probably good enough for my simple project.

-Another goal I have is to use semantic versions on my packages - ideally driven from my branch names.
 All in all, this means I'll want two build definitions - one for CI duties, and one for Releasing.

 ## Octopus Setup